jerrytigerxu/AVT-VC-DBMS/DBMS/POC/README.md

 ## Streamlining (PAC)
 - Actually present the POC to the marketing team
-- We'll need to figure out how to simplify the process of actually creating the shortcode (so we don't need to make a new function for every new stock product table) -> maybe the generatation of the shortcode would take into account the name of the page and use that to pull the correct data from Airtable?
+- We'll need to figure out how to simplify the process of actually creating the shortcode (so we don't need to make a new function for every new stock product table) -> maybe the generatation of the shortcode would take into account the name of the page and use that to pull the correct data from Airtable? (utilize Shortcode attributes)